 The Secondary Market – Sales made following the initial sale of the artwork take place on the secondary art market.
 These works are not being sold directly out of the artist’s studio.
 They are merely changing hands and being placed into new collections.
 Such sales may either take place between two individual collectors, or between gallery and collector etc. Ideally, the price/ value of the work should have increased by the time it reaches the secondary market.
 This would signify an upward trajectory for the artist’s market.

 The Tertiary Market – The tertiary market refers to sales made through auction.
 Such transactions involve an auction (agent), a seller (client) and a buyer.
 Auction houses charge a fee for selling the work, which may be charged either to the buyer or the seller, based on pre-determined terms and conditions.
 Further, the auction house values the work and sets a base price range (reserve price), which is the minimum price at which the seller is willing to sell the work.

-To read more on facts and opinions, visit Art Market & You.
+To read more on facts and opinions, visit the Art Market & You archive.